 In 2003, the Brazilian tax authority filed a claim against our inactive subsidiary in Brazil, SPC International Ltda, for the payment of taxes allegedly due from the subsidiary.
 After numerous hearings and appeals at various appellate levels in Brazil, the Superior Court and the Supreme Court in February and March 2016 ruled against the subsidiary in final non-appealable decisions.
-As of December 31, 2017, the total amount of this claim, including interest, penalties and legal fees is approximately \$10.8 million, of which approximately \$1.2 million is the principal.
+The total amount of this claim, including interest, penalties and legal fees is approximately U.S. \$9 million, of which approximately U.S. \$1 million is the principal.
 The Brazilian tax authorities initiated foreclosure proceedings against the subsidiary and certain of its former managers.
 Pursuant to the court's decision, published in March 2016, the foreclosure proceedings against the former managers were cancelled.
 The tax authorities appealed such decision which appeal was rejected in July 2017.
 This court ruling is final and is not appealable.
-Based on Brazilian external counsel's opinion, we believe that the subsidiary has solid arguments to sustain that further collection proceedings are barred due to statute of limitation and that the inclusion of any additional co-obligors in the tax foreclosure certificate should be barred due to the applicable statute of limitations and that the foreclosure procedures cannot legally be redirected to other group entities and managers who were not cited in the foreclosure certificate.
+Based on Brazilian external counsel's opinion, we believe that the subsidiary has solid arguments to sustain its position that further collection proceedings are barred due to statute of limitation and that the inclusion of any additional co-obligors in the tax foreclosure certificate should be barred due to the applicable statute of limitations and that the foreclosure procedures cannot legally be redirected to other group entities and managers who were not cited in the foreclosure certificate.
 Accordingly, we believe that the chances that such redirection will lead to a loss recognition are remote.

-In October 2014, our Peruvian subsidiary applied to the Chamber of Commerce of Lima, Peru for initiation of arbitration proceedings against the Ministry of Transport and Communications of Peru and FITEL.
+In 2014, our Peruvian subsidiary, GNP, initiated arbitration proceedings in Lima against the Ministry of Transport and Communications of Peru or MTC, and FITEL.
 The arbitration is related to the FITEL projects awarded to us in 2000-2001.
-Under these projects, our subsidiary provided fixed public telephony services in rural areas of Peru.
+Under these projects, GNP provided fixed public telephony services in rural areas of Peru.
 Our subsidiary's main claim is related to damages caused by the promotion of mobile telephony in such areas by the Peruvian government.
-The arbitral tribunal was established and our subsidiary filed its detailed statement of claim in April 2015, which was followed by a response statement of the Ministry of Transport and Communications of Peru and FITEL in July 2015 supported by a statement by Osiptel, the Peruvian regulator of telecommunications.
-The evidentiary stage has recently concluded and we are now waiting for the arbitration award.
+In June 2018, the arbitration tribunal issued an arbitration award ordering MTC and FITEL to pay our subsidiary an amount of approximately U.S. \$13.5 million.
+FITEL has applied the Superior Court in Lima to declare such award null and void, which such proceedings are currently pending.

-In October 2017, we were informed that a former subcontractor that we engaged in connection with the Kioskos project in Colombia has initiated an arbitration proceeding against our local subsidiary.
-The amount of the claim is approximately US\$ 6.9 million.
-While we have not been served with complaint, based on the information in our possession, we believe that we have made adequate accruals relating to this proceeding
+In October 2017, the Temporary Union UGC-FUSA, a former subcontractor that we hired in connection with the Kioskos Project in Colombia, initiated an arbitration proceeding against our local subsidiary for breach of contract.
+The amount of the claim is approximately U.S. \$6.6 million.
+In July 2018, our subsidiary filed its response and a counterclaim against UGC-Fusa and its insurer, Seguros del Estado.
+The amount of the counter claim is approximately U.S. \$8 million plus interest.
+The arbitration is currently pending the counter parties' filing their response.
+Based on legal advice, we believe that we have made adequate accruals relating to this proceeding.